agilecoder-org/landing-page/content/posts/transforming-legacy-systems-challenges-and-opportunities-for-modern-businesses.md

 ---
 title: 'Transforming Legacy Systems: Challenges, Opportunities'
 excerpt: "Modernizing legacy systems isn't just about technology—it's about unlocking agility, innovation, and future-proofing your business.
-In this blog, we explore the core challenges of transformation and why businesses that modernize stand to gain a decisive competitive edge."
+In this tech blog, we explore the core challenges of transformation and why businesses that modernize stand to gain a decisive competitive edge."
 date: '2025-05-11'
 author: 'Smruti R Badatya'
 coverImage: '/assets/transforming-legacy-systems-challenges-and-opportunities-for-modern-businesses.jpg'